 Speech Recognition Experiments

 The experiments outlined in Section 3 provide motivation for running larger-scale continuous speech recognition experiments.
-We now run two sets of experiments, each using acoustic models trained from the clean training set mentioned in the previous section.
+We next present two sets of experiments, each using acoustic models trained from the clean training set mentioned in the previous section.
 The first set evaluates the noise-free test set using each of the new MFCC/invariant feature vector combinations.
 The results of these experiments are outlined in Table 1.
-The purpose of these experiments is to see whether or not the new feature vectors will improve recognition performance for an evaluation set with environmental conditions that match those of the training set.
+The purpose of these experiments is to determine whether the new feature vectors will improve recognition performance for an evaluation set with environmental conditions that match those of the training set.
 The second set of experiments evaluates seven different test sets, each with varying levels and types of additive noise.
 The results of these experiments are outlined in Table 2.
-The purpose of this second set is to determine whether or not these nonlinear invariants improve the robustness of the acoustic models to noise conditions that are unseen in the training data.
+The purpose of this second set is to determine whether these nonlinear invariants improve the robustness of the acoustic models to noise conditions that are unseen in the training data.

 All experiments use the ISIP prototype system developed at Mississippi State University.
 This open-source speech recognition system uses HMMs to model acoustics and a trigram language model.
 The models trained for these experiments are cross-word context dependent HMMs with underlying 4-mixture Gaussians.